THE ALAMO

 Our History

-In the 1840s, troops returning from the Mexican War leased the Alamo to be used by the Quartermaster Corps for storing and shipping army supplies.
-The quartermaster was Major James Harvey Ralston, who had served in both houses of the Illinois legislature with both Lincoln and Douglas.
-Ralston was a mason as were many of the army officers and some local citizens.
-Those masons, with Major Ralston as the prime organizer, formed Alamo Masonic Lodge.
-The lodge room was on the second floor of the Nun’s quarters also referred to as the long barracks.
+In the 1840s, as American troops returned from the Mexican War, the Alamo was repurposed by the U.S. Army’s Quartermaster Corps for storage and military supply operations.
+Major James Harvey Ralston, a prominent Freemason who had served alongside both Abraham Lincoln and Stephen Douglas in the Illinois legislature, was assigned as quartermaster.
+Alongside other Masonic army officers and local citizens, Major Ralston spearheaded the formation of Alamo Masonic Lodge, establishing the original lodge room on the second floor of the Nun’s Quarters, also known as the Long Barracks.

-Masons at the Alamo included James B. Bonham, James Bowie, David Crockett, Almeron Dickinson, and William B. Travis.
+The Alamo’s defenders included many known Masons such as James B. Bonham, James Bowie, David Crockett, Almeron Dickinson, and William B. Travis, men whose valor continues to inspire generations.

 Present Day Alamo 44